 - 16.1 WBU Grading Policy: Students shall have protection through orderly procedures against prejudices or capricious academic evaluation.
 A student who believes that he or she has not been held to realistic academic standards, just evaluation procedures, or appropriate grading, may appeal the final grade given in the course by using the student grade appeal process described in the Academic Catalog.
 Appeals may not be made for advanced placement examinations or course bypass examinations.
 Appeals are limited to the final course grade, which may be upheld, raised, or lowered at any stage of the appeal process.
 Any recommendation to lower a course grade must be submitted through the Vice President of Academic Affairs/Faculty Assembly Grade Appeals Committee for review and approval.
 The Faculty Assembly Grade Appeals Committee may instruct that the course grade be upheld, raised, or lowered to a more proper evaluation." - a.
-Discussion Boards: Each week (aside from Week 8), discussion board prompts will be posted within Discussion Board.
+Discussion Boards: Each week (aside from Week 8), two discussion board prompts will be posted within Discussion Board.
 Students will respond to each discussion board prompt during the associated week.
 Follow the instructions in the forum for due dates within the associated week.
-Additionally, each student will respond substantively to a minimum of two other class member's response posting in each discussion as well as any questions posted to their initial responses before the end of the week (i.e., responses to week 1 discussions must be complete by Sunday, midnight, of week 1).
+Additionally, each student will respond substantively to a minimum of two initial posts made by their classmates for each discussion and respond to any questions posted to their posts before the end of the week (i.e., responses to week 1 discussions must be complete by Sunday, midnight, of week 1).
 The quality of students' responses within these weekly discussion board sessions will be assessed.
-Discussion Board Participation contribute 30% toward your final grade.
+Discussion Board Participation contribute 28% toward your final grade.

 - b.
 Case Studies: Students will review 5 assigned case studies (due weeks 2, 3, 4, 5, and 7) based on the course materials.
 Each case study should have 5 sections: (1) Summary, (2) identification of the problem, (3) your recommendations, (4) answers to any case study questions, and (5) your reflections on the case.
 Include a title page and reference page (no abstract) and utilize APA styling.
 Case studies should have approximately 3-5 pages of body and include at least 1 scholarly reference aside from the course text (minimum of 2).
 Case Study Summaries contribute 30% toward your final grade. - c.
-Research Paper: A research paper (minimum 12-15 pages of content, excluding title page, abstract, and references), referencing at least six peer-reviewed journal articles, will be developed on a subject directly related to Organizational Development and Change. you will post your topic to the appropriate discussion board for approval.
+Research Paper: A research paper (minimum 10-12 pages of content, excluding title page, abstract, and references), referencing at least six peer-reviewed journal articles, will be developed on a subject directly related to Organizational Development and Change. you will post your topic to the appropriate discussion board for approval.
 This research will enable students to demonstrate a growing proficiency in organizational development and organizational leadership.
 Topics must be selected, posted to the appropriate discussion board (follow the instructions in the Week 2 Folder), and approved at any time after the start of the course, but no later than the second week of class.
 Proper APA format is required.
-Research Paper contributes 20% toward your final grade. - d.
-Final Exam: One test will be given at the end of the semester with 25 short essay questions (meaning answers should be in complete sentences).
-Students will have 4 hours to complete the exam.
-Final Exam contributes 20% toward your final grade.
+Research Paper contributes 16% toward your final grade. - d.
+Exams: Two exams will be given throughout the course (in Weeks 4 and 8).
+The exams will be a mix of multiple choice/guess and fill-in-the-blank questions.
+Exam 1 will cover Chapters 1-11 from the text and Exam 2 will cover Chapters 12-21.
+Students will have 4 hours to complete each exam.
+Exams contributes 26% toward your final grade.